 For convenience, you could use self-raising flour if you prefer.
 However, in Nigella’s recipe, she chose not to use self-raising flour because the raising agent in it expires quickly once you open it.
 Hence she is used baking powder and bicarbonate of soda in her recipe which I have followed in mine.

 I didn’t have any espresso coffee powder, so I used instant roast coffee granules and sieved it to make it into a fine powder.
+If you have espresso coffee powder, you might want to get a proper gadget to brew the coffee.
+Read my review on Stellar Hob Top Espresso Maker review here.

 To make the coffee buttercream frosting, you would need: